 It can feel impossible to follow a dairy-free or vegan diet, but more and more grocery stores and restaurants are providing products to make it easy.
 Try following this three-step action plan:

 - Read labels.
 This is essential for anyone with an allergy or intolerance.
 Familiarize yourself with dairy-derived ingredients and learn how to spot them on nutritional labels.
 Many labels list the allergens the product contains, but some do not.
 Those with a life-threatening allergy or intolerance should avoid products that lack nutritional information.
-Because this can be easier in the grocery store, it's important to let your waiter know about your allergy when ordering at a restaurant.
+Since this can be easier in the grocery store, it's important to let your waiter know about your allergy when ordering at a restaurant.
 You can even check most menus ahead of time, online, for an idea of what to get.
 Specifically look for allergen and nutritional menus to see the breakdown of ingredients.

 - Buy whole foods.
-Eating whole foods, rather than prepared foods, will cut out the middle man when it comes to cooking.
+Eating whole foods, rather than prepared foods, will cut out the middleman when it comes to cooking.
 It will also ensure that your food has not come into contact with dairy ingredients during processing.
 One trick is to spend more time in the produce section where vegetables and fruit are abundant.

 - Do your research.
 With a little bit of homework, you can find out who to trust.
 Eventually, you'll have a better grip on what brands provide true dairy-free and vegan products and which restaurants are accommodating for dairy-free and vegan needs or preferences.
-To get started on a dairy-free diet, here's a list of resources for what to get: